Yamo406/TOP-The-Office-Landing-Page/README.md

 # odin-landing-page
-Landing page project for Th eOdin Project
+Landing page project for The Odin Project